An easier way to buy crypto

 Read more about how the blockchain works here.

 Cryptocurrencies can be traded in two ways.
-Either you purchase the actual tokens and trade them on a cryptocurrency platform, or you trade CFDs based on the underlying cryptocurrency price.
+Either you purchase the actual tokens and trade them on a cryptocurrency platform, or you trade derivatives based on the underlying cryptocurrency price.
 Depending on local regulations in your country of residence, you can do one or both on the eToro platform.

 Read more about how to buy cryptocurrencies here.